Josantoz/npm-app/README.md

 # npm-app

 Welcome to this project.
-Feel free to suggest any ideas.
+Feel FREE to suggest any ideas.
 What's on your mind?